-Role of the SENCO..
+The role of the SENCO......

-The named SENCO for our setting is Sarah Regan (Nursery) and Claire Hull / Toyah Riley (Pre-school) Ensure liaison with parents and other professionals in respect of children with SEND
+The named SENCO for our setting is Liz Rouse (Nursery) and Toyah Riley (Senior Senco) Ensure liaison with parents and other professionals in respect of children with SEND

 Advise, support and arrange training for other practitioners in our setting.